alvarogfn/styled-tools/.changeset/moody-frogs-judge.md

 "styled-bettertools": minor
 ---

-Create a fork of styled-tools and restart releases
+Create a fork of styled-tools and restart the changelog and releases.

 PREVIOUS CHANGELOG: